Please do not submit an application for Free School Meals if your child is not yet in full-time education.

 Since September 2014, all children in Reception, Years 1 and 2 have been able to enjoy school meals for free.
 Parents do not need to register to receive these meals, but your child's school may ask if your child will be taking meals so that they can make the necessary arrangements.

-Your child's school may also ask you to provide your National Insurance number and date of birth so we can check your entitlement to receive additional support.
-For every child that registers for free school meals, schools receive valuable "Pupil Premium" funding from the Government.
-Even if your child chooses not to eat school meals, we would still encourage you to register.
+For every child that is registered for free school meals, schools receive valuable "Pupil Premium" funding from the Government.
+Therefore, even if your child chooses not to eat school meals, we would still encourage you to register.

 Learn more about the school menus that are available.